-All students who are found to have engaged in cheating and malpractice will be recorded in NESA's Register of Malpractice, as required by their guidelines.
+All students who are found to have engaged in malpractice will be recorded in NESA's Register of Malpractice, as required by their guidelines.
 Malpractice will also result in an N Warning letter and zero marks awarded for the task.
+Students and their parents/carers may appeal the decision by submitting an Appeal HSC Assessment Task form in writing to the Principal.